Time seems to fly by as we age. I can’t believe it’s been two years after knee replacement.

 My knee can still get stiff after prolonged sitting and I’ve heard many of my readers saying the same thing!
 Although it may seem like a wise decision to rest when the knee feels stiff, I believe it’s time to move more and stretch – and this has helped my knee stay loose and strong.

 When the situation allows, I try to get up after 30 minutes of sitting to stretch and bend my knee.

 My knee no longer swells and I have not iced it for months.
-I’ll still hand massage the knee and I think it helps!.
+I still hand massage the knee and I think it helps!

 Improvements Still on the Horizon?

-I really do not expect major improvements in my range of motion and the strength of my knee.
-I am on a maintenance mode content with the range of motion and the strength that allows me to participate in the activities I enjoy.
+I really do not expect more improvements in my range of motion and the strength of my knee.
+I am on a maintenance routine and have a range of motion and strength that allows me to participate in the activities I enjoy.

 Just like the rehabilitation process immediately after surgery, I have to maintain the discipline to exercise and stretch daily.

-It is easy to be satisfied with my knee function but I know the stretching and exercise will not only keep my knee fit, but it is also good for my overall health.
+It is easy to be satisfied with my knee function but I know that stretching and exercise will not only keep my knee fit, but it is also good for my overall health.